cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 adding to it two fields ("Referer" and "User-Agent") of request headers.
 Though described as a format, it is actually a combination of format and schema.
-The format consists of fields separated by spaces, with fields containing spaces surrounded by quotes, and the date field enclosed in square brackets.
+The format consists of fields separated by spaces, with fields containing spaces surrounded by quotes, and the request_time field enclosed in square brackets.

 The schema is:

 - ``remote_host``: Remote hostname or IP number; type string
 - ``remote_login``: The remote logname of the user; type string
 - ``auth_user``: The username as which the user has authenticated; type string
-- ``date``: Date and time of the request, enclosed in square brackets; type string
+- ``request_time``: Date and time of the request, enclosed in square brackets; type string
 - ``request``: The request line exactly as it came from the client, enclosed in double quotes; type string
 - ``status``: The HTTP status code returned to the client; type integer
 - ``content_length``: The content-length of the document transferred, in bytes; type integer